 Which lubricant do you recommend for your IKBS folding knives?
-I have a black & blue and am LOVING IT!!
 Also, any guidance for maintenance-cleaning?

 If the knife is fairly new and hasn’t been used extensively (in dirty, sandy, or dusty conditions), the IKBS bearings shouldn’t need any additional lubricant.
 Excess oil or grease will only attract dirt, lint, and grit.
 That being said, we use Sta-Lube Sta-Plex extreme pressure red grease.